forestdb/forestdb.org/models/bayesian-data-analysis.md

 D. How do your interpretations relate to the parameter values that were set in the original program?

+E. Look carefully at the priors (in the code) and the posteriors (in the plots) over `blicket-power` and `non-blicket-power`.
+Did we impose any *a priori* assumptions about the relationship between these parameters?
+Think about the experimental setup.
+Do you think we would be justified in imposing any assumptions?
+Why or why not?
+What do the posteriors tell you?
+How was the data analysis model able to arrive at this conclusion?

-E. Do you notice anything about the scatter plot?
+F. Do you notice anything about the scatter plot?
 How would you interpret this?
 Is there something we could add to the data analysis model to account for this?

-F. Now, we're going to examine the predictions of the model if we had done a more traditional analysis of point-estimates of parameters (i.e. fitting parameters).
+G. Now, we're going to examine the predictions of the model if we had done a more traditional analysis of point-estimates of parameters (i.e. fitting parameters).
 Examine your histograms and determine the "maximum a posteriori" (MAP) value for each parameter.
 Plug those into the code below and run it.

 ~~~